skandyn-sh/conkyrc/README.md

 # conkyrc
-This is my white conky.
+This is my white conky

 Installation